hostmobility/documentation/docs/system/update.md

 #### HMX (imx8mp-var-dart-hmx1)

-* copy and rename '*-hostmobility-image-***.wic.gz' into hmx-image.wic.gz on the USB drive or copy to /boot in linux(only reset needs to be pushed),
+* copy and rename '*-hostmobility-image-***.wic.gz' into hmx-image.wic.gz on the USB drive or copy to `/boot` in linux (only reset needs to be pushed),
-* copy hmx_boot.scr to the USB drive or copy to /boot in linux(only reset needs to be pushed),
+* copy `hmx_boot.scr` to the USB drive or copy to `/boot` on the Linux file system (only reset needs to be pushed),
-* plug the USB drive into the hmx,
+* plug the USB drive into the HMX,
-* push and hold the reset button and the USB_BOOT, release the reset button and.
+* push and hold the reset button and the USB_BOOT, release the reset button and
-* hold the USB_BOOT button down for 3 more second.
+* hold the USB_BOOT button down for 3 more seconds.
-* the unit shall now start to flash a white led in the middle off the box (blink in 1 sec and when it start to perform the flash it blinks three times faster)
+* The unit shall now start to flash a white LED in the middle off the box (blink 1 sec and when it start to perform the flash it blinks three times faster)
-* wait 1–2 min until finished (led in the middle off the box should go back to blue then green when it is up and running in linux, if the this led goes red it has failed and will reset itself after 10sec).
+* Wait 1–2 min until finished (the LED in the middle of the box should go back to blue, then green when it is up and running in Linux.
+If the this LED goes red it has failed and will reset itself after 10 s).

-#### MX-4 t30 and MX-4 c61
+#### MX-4 T30 and MX-4 C61

 * start build image with help of mx4-deploy
-* the result file is a vf_hmupdate.img(c61) or t30_hmupdate.img(t30) in deploy-(machine) folder.
+* the resulting file is a `vf_hmupdate.img` (C61) or `t30_hmupdate.img` (T30) in the deploy-(machine) directory
-* copy '**hmupdate.img' into hmx-image.wic.gz on the USB drive
+* copy the image to the USB drive and insert it into the MX-4 machine
-* push and hold the reset button for 1 sec,(all leds will blink green if the system has started with the reflash)
+* push and hold the reset button for 1 sec (all LEDs will blink green if the system has started with the reflash)
-* wait 1–2 min until finished (until the pwr LED is green or blink green/orange).
+* wait 1–2 min until finished (until the power LED is green or blink green/orange).

-#### Using a post install script with USB memory
+#### Using a post-install script with USB memory

-* You can add a autoboot.sh script to the USB memory on the first boot after flash to perform post installation.
+* You can add an autoboot.sh script to the USB memory on the first boot after flash to perform post installation.

 ### Method 2.
-Copy the files over the network(remote install)
+Copy the files over the network (remote install)

 #### Remote install overview

-The files can be put in /boot in a number of ways.
-In the case of using ssh(secure shell) access, you can use the `~/.ssh/config` file like this:
+The files can be put in `/boot` in a number of ways.
+In the case of using secure shell (SSH), you can use the `~/.ssh/config` file like this:

 *Assign the unit connected with USB cable to name dut*
 ```